AugurProject/augur-core/README.md

 	# e.g. if it falls within the certainty threshold, then it goes to wave 2 of svd else it goes to an audit
 	# One failure to achieve certainty could be a simple confusion (and should not go directly to audit) - perhaps vote again on it
 	# a certain .5 outcome shouldn't be voted on again though
-	# separate Branches might compete over different parameter-families, it may be advantageous for the blockchain itself to impose “Reasonable Bounds” on possible choices for parameters.
-Branches themselves may impose “Reasonable Bounds” on Market-specific parameters, (b, content-tags, trading/audit fees).
 	# min future decisions at stake - 200 - else branch stalls (do same thing we do if min ballot/event size isn't met, push events into current voting period and hopefully more people will create decisions so it can actually be vote on, else repeat)
 	# audit fee